 L70 @ 25°C

 The L70 rating indicates the time it takes for an LED light to diminish to 70% of its original brightness.
-This rating is typically given at a standard temperature of 25°C. When LEDs are operated in higher temperatures, their lifespan can decrease significantly, leading to quicker degradation and increased flickering.
+This rating is typically given at a standard temperature of 25°C. When LEDs are operated at higher temperatures, their lifespan can decrease significantly, leading to quicker degradation and increased flickering.
 Maintaining an optimal operating environment with effective thermal management can help sustain the longevity and performance of LEDs as per their L70 rating.

 Conclusion